TomasKulhanek/medical-physiology-in-modelica/README.md

 ### Who we are?

 We are group of scientists, students in the multidisciplinar field of medical physiology, computer science, numerical mathematics, computer designers.
 Among our duties is to teach students of biomedical engineering the modeling and simulation and to design and develop innovative approach toward Medical Physiology.
+Among others, the authors of this book are developing free libraries for Modelica language [Physiolibrary](http://www.physiolibrary.org) (1st library award at Modelica conference 2014) and [Chemical](https://github.com/MarekMatejak/Chemical)(1st library award at Modelica conference 2015).

 ### Why we need a support?
 Writing a book - handbook - is not generally recognized as innovative to be supported by scientific grants.